 In this blog post, I will cover a variety of responses to the ‘how to pay for college’ question.
-Keep in mind, they are by no means the sum total of all possible answers.

 And keep in mind it’s not a matter of picking one option and abandoning all others.
 It’s probably a good idea to make use of as many as you can.

 For example, why take out federal student loans to cover your entire post-secondary education—and then spend the next 2 to 3 decades trying to pay it back—when a large part of those necessary funds could come from grants or scholarships that don’t need to be repaid?

 So read on.
 You may even be lucky enough to figure out how to go to college for free!

 |How to Pay for College?
 Mix & Match Any That Apply to You|

 |Take out a student loan|

 |Complete the Free Application for Federal Student Aid (FAFSA)|